 - Implementing caching strategies that give web developers control over which app resources are cached and when

 - Delivering background processing in a web application

 - Implementing push notifications to enable an app to more easily engage with users or trigger action from a remote server.

 As you work through the chapters, at different points you’ll start with one of three complete, stand-alone web apps, then convert them into PWAs using service workers and other browser technologies.

 Wargo clearly introduces each core concept and illustrates the implementation of each capability through complete, operational examples.
 You’ll start with simple web apps, then incrementally expand and extend them with state-of-the-art features.
-All example source code is available on GitHub, and additional resources will be available through the author’s site, https://learningpwa.com.
+All example source code is available in the book’s GitHub repository.